• Skip to main content

 • Make sure to include special foods in the diet that have been shown to counteract radiation sickness.
 These foods include naturally fermented miso, beets, kombucha, and sea vegetables such as kombu.

-• Vitamin C in the form of the highly absorbable liposomal C (1 tsp a day in any liquid, half that dose for children younger than 5).
-Do not use sources of synthetic ascorbic acid or worse, GMO Vitamin C.
+• Vitamin C in the form of the highly absorbable liposomal C. Dr. Cowan suggests 1 tsp a day in any liquid, half that dose for children under 5.
+I personally do not use liposomal C as it gives me migraines.
+I use natural food-based Vitamin C instead (such as these brands or pure acerola cherry).
+Whatever you choose, be sure to not use synthetic ascorbic acid or worse, GMO Vitamin C.

-• The herb eleutherococcus, otherwise known as Siberian ginseng (one tablet twice a day for adults, half that dose for children younger than 5.
-For children unable to swallow pills, the tablets can be dissolved in hot water and mixed with any liquid.
+• The herb Eleutherococcus, otherwise known as Siberian ginseng.
+Dosage is one tablet twice a day for adults, half that dose for children under 5.
+For those unable to swallow pills, dissolve the tablets in hot water and mix with any liquid.
 For tinctures use as directed on labels and half dose for children).

-• A seaweed called modifilan, a brown seaweed that is rich in a chemical called fucoidan, which studies have shown has great promise in combating radiation exposure.
-This seaweed has liberal amounts of iodine, so the more toxic potassium iodine need not be taken at this point (3 capsules twice a day for adults, one capsule twice a day for children younger than 5.
-It can be mixed with any soft food, like applesauce).
+• Modifilan, a brown seaweed.
+This ocean plant is rich in a chemical called fucoidan, which studies have shown has great promise in combating radiation exposure.
+This seaweed has liberal amounts of iodine, so the more toxic potassium iodine need not be taken at this point (3 capsules twice a day for adults, one capsule twice a day for children younger than 5).
+It can be mixed with any soft food, like applesauce.

 What About Potassium Iodide?

-• As for potassium iodide, this is a much more aggressive measure, and many people will have some trouble with the high doses that are suggested.
-But, if public health authorities say it’s time, then it should be used – but only then.
+• When it comes to potassium iodide (KI), this is a much more aggressive measure.
+This is because many people will have some trouble with the high doses that are typically suggested.
+But, if public health authorities say it’s time, then it should be used…but only then.
+This is a potassium iodide kit I keep in my cabinet for emergencies.
+I can mix it into regular potassium iodide or super saturated potassium iodide as a lung expectorant.

-• In that case, the dose is 130 mg of KI for adults and women who are breastfeeding, 65 mg for young people ages 3 and 18, children who are adult size take the adult dose, and infants and children between 1 month and 2 years should take 32 mg, newborns to infants 1 month old should take 16 mg.
+• If needed, the dose is 130 mg of KI for adults and women who are breastfeeding.
+For young people ages 3-18, the dose is 65 mg.
+Children who are adult-size should take the adult dose.
+Infants and children between 1 month and 2 years of age should take 32 mg.
+Newborns and infants 1-month-old should take 16 mg.

-• The best source for potassium iodide is from your local pharmacy or by ordering Iodoral online.
+• The best source for potassium iodide is from your local pharmacy, this easy-to-use kit, or by ordering Iodoral online.

 FacebookPinEmailPrint